suny44/10/README.md

 **I am writing new code to demo GitHub!**

-I am fucking with it.
+I am happy learning it.